zethon/zethon/README.md

 I am a software engineer.
 I mostly work in C++, but I like to use C#, Python and other languages.

 ⚡ I am currently working on a horror/survival video game where the player must not only save himself, but must also save his family.
-This game will feature a unique game mechanic where Players control "friendly NPCs" with complicated commands and building a unique strategy in order to win.
+This game will feature a unique game mechanic where Players control "Friendly NPCs" (i.e the family) with complicated commands and build a unique strategy in order to win.
 Check out the [prototype repo](https://github.com/DogFingerStudios/Home-Prototype001)!

 Here are a few other projects worth mentioning: